why would this book store be haunted by the ghosts of Salem's past?

 Wicked Good Book’s haunted history?
 That’s just a bonus.

 During Wicked Good Book’s renovation, a tunnel system was discovered underground.
 The system connects to a warehouse in Derby Square, leading some to believe that the tunnels were used to transport people and goods.
 The system was also used, some think, for speakeasies – illegal liquor stores or “smuggler’s house.”

 Christopher Jon Luke Dowgin hypothesizes the tunnels’ history in Salem Secret Underground: The History of the Tunnels in the City.
-“From the various wharfs,” writes Dowgin, “goods were smuggled through trap doors into the tunnels that led to the merchants’ and ship captains’ homes.”
-The tunnels, Dogwin suspects, stored merchandise that was later relocated to the shopfronts of Essex Street.
+“From the various wharves,” writes Dowgin, “goods were smuggled through trap doors into the tunnels that led to the merchants’ and ship captains’ homes.”
+The tunnels, Dowgin suspects, stored merchandise that was later relocated to the shopfronts of Essex Street.